Foundation42/Trimphone/README.md

 See `examples/browser-echo.ts` for a minimal DOM demo (suitable for bundlers like Vite/Parcel).
 It registers a web client, dials another Trimphone address, and exposes a local echo responder using the process catalog.

+For a turnkey project, check out `examples/browser-starter` which ships with Vite configuration, UI scaffolding, and instructions.

 Reusable components built on this abstraction live under `trimphone/process`.
 For example:

 ```ts